Udokailodigwe/memories-app-client/README.md

-# pet-memories-app-client
+# memories-app-client

 This application provide pet lovers opportunity to upload, share and store their memories with their pets.

 ## User Story
 </br>
-As a user i want to have the opportunity to share and save the memories of me and my pet online.
+As a user i want to have the opportunity to share and save  memories of me and my loved ones online.
 I also want to have the ability to update or delete such saved memories from an app.

 ## Hosted via Netlify.